ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

 ##### Narrative

 Lime and Lemon have been dating for two years.
 Lemon works for a tech company and often emphasizes how much more they know about technology than Lime, who works at a restaurant.
 Lemon insists on having access to Lime’s computer and Android phone so that they can “make sure they are working well and that there are no dangerous apps.”
 Lemon hits Lime when angry and has threatened to out Lime as gay to their conservative parents and report them to Immigration & Customs Enforcement if Lime “talks back.”
 Lime met with an advocate at a local domestic violence program to talk about going to their shelter once a bed was available.
 The advocate did some safety planning with Lime, and mentioned that there is an app for Android that can scan for location trackers, but Lime did not feel safe installing this app because Lemon would see it.
-The next time Lime went to see the advocate, they chose a time when he knew Lemon had to be at work until late to make sure that Lemon did not follow them, but when Lemon got home from work they knew where Lime had been.
+The next time Lime went to see the advocate, they chose a time when they knew Lemon had to be at work until late to make sure that Lemon did not follow them, but when Lemon got home from work they knew where Lime had been.

 ##### Analysis